 Planning for Activities and Travel

-Utilize the resources listed above to assist in planning PLU sponsored activities on and off campus or any PLU sponsored travel.
+Utilize the resources listed to the right to assist in planning PLU sponsored activities on and off campus or any PLU sponsored travel.

 Official off-campus activities receive the benefit of the university’s insurance and other support.
 Affiliation with PLU doesn’t equate to sponsorship of travel or activities.
 The leader of a group activity should check with his or her supervisor to learn the details of what resources are available and how the activity can become officially sanctioned.
 Travel and activities that are not covered by the university’s insurance may leave the trip leader and participants vulnerable to legal liability, payment of expenses and contractual obligations.

 Criteria for determining sponsored status: If all of the following questions can be answered affirmatively then it is likely that the activity will be classified as sponsored and benefit from university insurance resources.
 If all or some of the criteria have a negative response, your activity may not be covered by university insurance.